bic-org-uk/bic-lcf/docs/LCF-ProfileValidation.md

 5. Perform a Patron GET and confirm the Charge is absent/paid.

 ## Profile P09 - Cataloguing
+Create an Item for an existing Manifestation
+Update an existing Item

+1. List the available Manifestations.
+2. Get the first Manifestation from the list and extract the identifier.
+3. Perform a Create Item using the extracted Manifestation identifier.
+4. Perform a Get against the Item to confirm it was created.
+5. Update an Item level property and perform a PUT of the Item.
+6. Perform a Get against the Item to confirm it was updated.

 ## Profile P10 - Library Configuration
+For each of the Location, Authorisatin, Authority, and Message entity types:

+1. Create a new entity.
+2. Get the entity - confirm it was created.
+3. Update and PUT the entity.
+4. Get the entity - confirm it was updated.